eowfenth/lore/Wolfcry.md

 prey, a defenseless and delicious prey.
 Somehow I understand why the old Wolves

 transfered Its lands to him.
 He is definitely a wolf.
 One of the Great.
+Despite of Red Lands mostly be around mountains and desert, you somehow feel that

+sensation of being watched, you can smells in that mix of scents flowers, plants, wood.

+Under the moon, you know their presence.
+You don't see them, but for sure they see

+you.
+You can hear them, but the most important they can hear you.

+To the north-east,

+To the south- east,

+To the south-west,

+To the south,
 ```